NSNC-Lab/fNIRS_DecodingSpatialAttention/README.md

 **Running Instructions**:
 * To run everything in one click, run the runAllPreprocessing.m script within the SbjLvlProcessing folder.
     * **WARNING**: it'll take 1-3 days depending on your computer.
-Parallel computing version is available.
+Parallel computing version is available at [Parallel Computing Version](#parallel-computing-instructions)

 * To run preprocessing pipeline for Figure 5 and 6, in the SbjLvlProcessing folder, run the runPreprocessing_Main_2Class.m script for 2-class classification and similarly, runPreprocessing_Main_3Class.m script for the 3-class classification.
     * Estimated running time: up to 8-20 hours.